strapi/strapi/docs/v3.x/concepts/models.md

 }
 ```

-The value is the `filter` attribute is the name of the column where the information is stored.
+The value of the `filter` attribute is the name of the column where the information is stored.

 #### Example

-A `Image` model might belongs to many either `Article` models or a `Product` models.
+An `Image` model might belong to many `Article` models or `Product` models.

 **Path —** `./api/image/models/Image.settings.json`.